valboz/VBMicrolensing/docs/python/BinarySources.md

 ```
 <img src="figures/BinarySourceBinaryLens_Lightcurve.png" width = 400>

 The yellow light curve is for a single source and the green light curve is for two sources.

-The caustics and the source trajectories (dashed is the secondary source) are shown in the following figure:
+The caustics and the corresponding source trajectories (dashed is the secondary source) are shown in the following figure:

 <img src="figures/BinarySourceBinaryLens_Lightcurve_caustics.png" width = 400>